-Diego Peralta is a Partner at Carey and co-head of the firm's Banking and Finance Group.
-The main focus of his practice is the creation and structuring of financial products and financing for all kinds of businesses, both from the lender's and the borrower's perspective, in the purchase and sale of companies and in the issuance and placement of debt and equity securities either in Chile or elsewhere.
-He studied law at Universidad de Chile.
+Diego Peralta is a partner at Carey and co-head of the firm's Banking and Finance Group.
+His practice focuses on the creation and structuring of financial products and business financing, both from the lender and the borrower's perspective, on the purchases and sales of companies, on the issuance and placement of debt and equity securities in Chile or elsewhere, as well as on financial regulatory matters.

-He has been recognised as a leading lawyer in several prestigious international publications, such as Chambers & Partners, LACCA, Best Lawyers, The Legal 500 and IFLR.
+Mr. Peralta has been recognised as a leading lawyer by several prestigious international publications.

-He is counsel and member of the Executive Committee of the Inter-American Bar Association, member of the Council of the Chilean Bar Association (2017-2021), member of the Advisory Committee on Capital Markets to the Financing Minister, and was a member of the New Commerce Codification Commission for Chile (2017).
-He was also part of a working group which analysed a new General Banking Law in Chile (2015).
+He is counsel and a member of the Executive Committee of IABA, a member of the Council of the Chilean Bar Association and of the Advisory Committee on Capital Markets to the Finance Minister.
+During 2015, he was also a member of the New Commerce Codification Commission for Chile and part of a working group that analysed a new General Banking Law in Chile.